Why you twitch in your sleep

 Jerking and free-falling sensations as you doze off can be uncomfortable.

 Ever feel like you’re free-falling in your sleep?
-Or experience a random twitch right before dozing off?
-According to the National Sleep Foundation, 70% of people will experience these sensations.
+Or experience a random twitch right before dozing off Seventy percent of people will experience these sensations, according to the National Sleep Foundation.
 And while researchers haven’t been able to pinpoint exactly why these hypnic jerks happen, they have a few working theories.

 Sleep specialist William Cook, MD, of Summerville Medical Center in South Carolina explains what these jerks really are and how to minimize their frequency.